 In an article written in 1927 for the Christian Science Monitor, the French music critic Émile Vuillermoz described Florent Schmitt’s wanderlust — and the raised eyebrows it generated:

 “[Schmitt’s] regulation stay at the Villa Medici in Rome was marked by many heroic-comic incidents caused by his love of travel.
 This undisciplined pensioner traversed Europe in every direction with a whim and obstinacy that more than once won him severe remonstrances.
-This vagabond tendency led him to the most unforeseen places and allowed him to form his imagination and his heart at the same time as his talent.
+This vagabond tendency led him to the most unforeseen places and allowed him to form his imagination and his heart, at the same time as his talent.

 Those 50 months outside France had a decisive influence on his outlook.
 One may consider as essential in the makeup of this exceptional person the ingredient of visual experience — of the reflection on things and costumes — to the same degree as that of musical training pure-and-simple.
-To develop himself, it was necessary for him to pick up what was lacking in the places immediately surrounding him.”
+To develop himself, it was necessary for him to absorb what was lacking in the places immediately surrounding him.”

 A letter from Florent Schmitt to Maurice Ravel, sent during his stay at the Villa Medici in Rome (1901).
 In it, Schmitt writes about the news of Ravel’s second prize in the Prix de Rome competition: “Many congratulations, my dear Ravel.
 I was very afraid for the Fauré class and for you, and must admit that I am pleasantly surprised as far as you are concerned — not that you obtained the second prize, which I am sure was well-due to you, but that the jury had the intelligence to give it to you.
 And it’s great for you that they judged you favorably right away; at least, they will receive you with pleasure next year and you won’t have, like me, four years of effort to erase a bad first impression … There’s no reason to back down, and you have no less of a first-prize chance than [Gabriel] Dupont and [Aymé] Kunc.
 Could we see your cantata if by chance you have some copies?
-Fauré must be delighted … Another thousand compliments my dear Ravel — and in the hope of seeing you here in the very near future, I kiss your forehead affectionately and will take a joint (you will learn the meaning of this bizarre expression later) to your final success …
+Fauré must be delighted … Another thousand compliments my dear Ravel — and in the hope of seeing you here in the very near future, I kiss your forehead affectionately and will take a joint (you will learn the meaning of this bizarre expression later) to your final success …”

 The third year’s envoi was Le Palais hanté, and finally in the fourth year, Schmitt delivered to the Conservatoire five orchestrated movements from his piano duo set Feuillets de voyage, the Musiques de plein air, and Psaume XLVII.